TrivadisPF/platys-modern-data-platform/tutorials/iot-vehicle-tracking/README.md

 show topics;
 ```

-Let's consume the data from the `truck_position` topic, assuming the truck simulator and the MQTT connector is still running.
+Let's consume the data from the `vehicle_tracking_sysA` topic, assuming the truck simulator and the MQTT connector is still running.

 ```sql
 print 'vehicle_tracking_sysA';